 Where to Get NFTs

-Within the Binance ecosystem, there are two main methods for interacting with NFTs: Trust Wallet and Binance Smart Chain (BSC).
+Within the Binance ecosystem, there are two main methods for interacting with NFTs: Trust Wallet and BNB Smart Chain (BSC).

 As the world’s leading crypto wallet app, Trust Wallet provides users with an easy and secure way to keep their NFTs and crypto collectibles.
 This includes unique ERC721 and ERC1155 tokens, all storable within the app’s new collectibles section, as well as BSC-based NFTs: BEP-721 and BEP-1155 tokens.